rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 of close modifiers, authors could have difficulties to notice the reasons behind the relationship between two sections.
-As such, this case is, although technically possible, ill advised as it does not allow to express a more obvious section hierarchy (i.e. no real advantage over the default definitions).
+As such, this case is, although technically possible, ill advised as it does not allow to express a more obvious section hierarchy (i.e. no significant advantage over the default definitions).

 Because the content nodes of a type-2 section have not been associated yet (i.e. in contrary to the sectioning node and its descendant nodes), closing